copious-world/categorical-handlers/README.md

 Innstances of *UserCategory* and *PersistenceCategory* read the **\_tx\_op** field of incoming messages in order to call the appropriate methods implemented by these classes.

-The third class, *CachingProcess*, provides a high level set of operations for starting up the cache (perhaps a RAM Disk) containing the JSON object files.
+The third class, *PersistenceCachingCategory*, provides a high level set of operations for starting up the cache (perhaps a RAM Disk) containing the JSON object files.
 It may be configured to read rom the cache and store on a backup disk attached to the machine on which the endpoints run.

+Finally, a fourth class is provided, *PersistenceCachingIPCCategory*, which allows a client application to spawn a child persistence endpoint and be guaranteed IPC communication with the child process.

+Both *PersistenceCachingCategory* and *PersistenceCachingIPCCategory* provide the same functionality as *PersistenceCategory* but extend other internal classes derived from the caching class of the npm module, [extra-file-class](https://www.npmjs.com/package/extra-file-class)

 ### Operations